EmilyLangdonSecC/Lab5/README.md

 I started this website by creating a header.
 I made sure it was responsive and adaptable to different screen sizes by making the nav bar display as a dropdown menu on small screens.
 I also made the header sticky so it's always at the top of the screen.

 Whenever I added something to the website, I coded it to work on mobile and then used media queries to make it work on desktop.
+This is called mobile first design.

 I used variables for aesthetic properties like fonts, colours, etc. This would make it easy for me to change any of these in the future.
 I also used custom Google fonts.